-Manaslu Trekking is an amazing trek going up and back along a different path with beautiful scenery, rich culture and easy access, The Manaslu Trekking has been increasingly popular as the new trekking destination in Nepal.
-However, it witnesses less number of trekkers compared with other established trekking routes like Everest Base camp or Annapurna Base camp.
+Manaslu Trekking is an amazing trek going up and back along a different path with beautiful scenery, rich culture and stunning mountains view.
+The Manaslu Circuit trek has been increasingly popular as it witnesses less number of trekkers compared with other established trekking routes like Everest Base camp or Annapurna Base camp.

 Manaslu (8163m) is the eighth highest mountain of the world and sits next to the Annapurna range.
 It is in a region which was closed to outsiders until the early 90's and tourism is still restricted.
 So we have to make special permit to enter here.
 Manaslu is an amazingly beautiful trek with breathtaking views of Mount Manaslu (8163m) and the Ganesh Himal massifs.
 Along the trail, you encounter interesting Buddhist villages mixed with Hindu and Tibetan religion and culture.
-The trail follows the spectacular Budhigandaki River all the way from Arughat till its source just below the Larkya Pass (5125 m) and end crossing the High pass of Larke La and through Marchyangdi valley.
+The trail follows the spectacular Budhigandaki River all the way from Arughat till its source just below the Larke Pass (5125 m) and end crossing the High pass of Larke La and through Marchyangdi valley.

-After spending two nights in Kathmandu exploring the heritage sites, you will drive about 7 hrs on a 4WD and start the Manaslu trekking from low altitude, at around 700 m.
+After spending two nights in Kathmandu exploring the heritage sites, you will drive about 7 hrs on a 4WD and start the Manaslu trekking from low altitude, at around 700m.
 As the trail ascends one can enjoy different landscapes ranging from the green countryside, picturesque village, beautiful waterfalls, lush forests, rushing river to spectacular high altitude landscapes while walking alongside glaciers.
-The Visiting of Manaslu Base Camp & crossing of the Larkya Pass (5125 m) is the highlight of the trek.
+The Visiting of Manaslu Base Camp & crossing of the Larke Pass (5125 m) is the highlight of the Manaslu trekking.
 It can be tough when there is snow.
 However, the stunning landscape with the mighty Himalayas towering straight above you and the spectacular glaciers along the way make it an unforgettable experience.

 Let you find the reason why manaslu trekking would be the great trekking destination for anyone from 10 Reason to do Manaslu Circuit Trek.
 Also, you can combine Manaslu trek with Tsum valley and Annapurna Circuit, please let us know about your planning so that we can customize the itinerary.

 The Following dates and prices are LAND ONLY itinerary joining in Kathmandu.
 Please make your own flight arrangements.
 If you need some help to arrange an international flight, we can suggest you some agents who are specialized on ticketing.